Tracy, Missouri

-Tracy is a city in Platte County, Missouri within the United States, located along the Platte River.
+Tracy is a city along the Platte River in Platte County, Missouri, United States.
 The population was 269 at the 2020 census.
 The city is part of the Kansas City metropolitan area.

 History

 Tracy was laid out in 1872, and named for J. W. Tracey, a superintendent of the Chicago, Rock Island and Pacific Railroad.
 A post office called Tracy has been in operation since 1882.

 Geography

 Tracy is located on the northwest side of the Platte River directly across from Platte City.
 Missouri Route 92 serves the city and I-29 passes to the northeast.

 According to the United States Census Bureau, the city has a total area of 0.42 sqmi, of which 0.41 sqmi is land and 0.01 sqmi is water.